SuhaniChacha/Machine_Learning_Algorithms/README.md

 # Machine_Learning_Algorithms
-Notes, Code and Explanation of various algorithms
+Notes, Code in python 3 and Explanation of various algorithms